Scars & Disfigurement

 Scars are what remain after the skin has been wounded.
 Once the wound closes, new skin grows over the area.
-While the skin of a scar may be a different shade or texture than the undamaged skin around it, the several factors influence what a scar will ultimately look like.
-These include the type, location, size, and severity of the original injury, how the wound was treated, and genetic factors.
+While the skin of a scar may be a different shade or texture than the undamaged skin around it, there are several factors that influence what a scar will ultimately look like.
+These include the type, location, size and severity of the original injury, how the wound was treated, and genetic factors.

 Scars occur whenever the skin is opened and wounded due to accidents or surgical procedures.
 Scars commonly occur following injuries caused by motor vehicle accidents, animal attacks, and other serious accidents, but scars can occur following even the most innocuous or otherwise uneventful injuries, such as simple scrapes and cuts.

 Scars initially may look red or thick, but most fade and heal over a period of time.
 Some people are prone to hypertrophic scars, which result in a red and raised bump over the original scar site.
 Others develop keloids, which are overgrowths of collagen that can grow beyond the size of the original wound.

-Disfigurement is when a person has a scar, burn, or skin texture, or a differently shaped body part, that affects that person's appearance.
-It may also lead to emotional or psychological distress over the concern of looking different from others.
+Disfigurement is when a person has a scar, burn, skin texture, a missing body limb or a differently shaped body part that affects that person's appearance.
+Disfigurement may also lead to emotional or psychological distress over the concern of looking different from others.
 This can include negative body image, depression, concern about the reaction from other people in response to the disfigurement, and other problems.